KevinRapa/Lethe/README.md

 that began before I could even code in Java, and I have been working on it as my experience with Java has developed.

-To play, just execute the .jar. <b>Make sure Title.jpg, and the ambience, maps and effects folders are in the same directory as the .jar!</b>
+To play, just download the files in the dist folder and execute the .jar.
+<b>Make sure Title.jpg, and the ambience, maps and effects folders
+are in the same directory as the .jar!</b>

 The game employs a save feature using serialization, a Swing GUI, sound,